Skip to main content

 Teaching Your Tween About “Thinking Traps”

-Unlike younger children, tweens are cognitively ready to learn about how their own thinking works.
-One of the most powerful tools from cognitive behavioral therapy is teaching children to recognize “thinking traps”—common patterns of distorted thinking that fuel anxiety.
-Research confirms that children as young as nine can learn to identify and challenge cognitive distortions with significant reductions in anxiety symptoms.
+Unlike younger kids, tweens are ready to learn about how their own thinking works.
+One of the most powerful tools you can give them is the concept of “thinking traps”—common patterns where the brain jumps to conclusions that fuel anxiety.
+Studies show that kids as young as nine can learn to spot these patterns, and once they do, the anxious thoughts start to lose their grip.

 Catastrophizing